 Grade.
 The degree of inclination of a surface.
-See Slope.
+Refer to Slope definition.
 In public right-of-way, grade is the slope parallel to the direction of pedestrian travel.

 Grade Break.
 The line where two surface planes with different grades meet.